jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     def get_even_numbers(numbers):
         return [number for number in numbers if number % 2 == 0]

   the test passes.
-Adding the :ref:`function<functions>` adds extra lines, and makes managing the code easier because I now only have to make a change in one place in the test when I need
+Adding the :ref:`function<what is a function?>` adds extra lines, and makes managing the code easier because I now only have to make a change in one place in the test when I need

 * I add a new empty :ref:`list<lists>` to test another :ref:`condition<if statements>` in ``test_list_comprehensions.py``